-DOCKET NO. 140001-EI ORDER NO. PSC-14-0119-CFO-EI ISSUED: March 5, 2014
+DOCKET NO. 140001-EI ORDER NO. PSC-14-0120-CFO-EI ISSUED: March 5, 2014

-ORDER GRANTING FLORIDA POWER & LIGHT COMPANY'S FIRST REQUEST FOR EXTENSION OF CONFIDENTIAL CLASSIFICATION OF INFORMATION PROVIDED IN AUDIT NO. 09-190-4-1 (DOCUMENT NO. 10751-09)
+ORDER GRANTING FLORIDA POWER & LIGHT COMPANY'S FIRST REQUEST FOR EXTENSION OF CONFIDENTIAL CLASSIFICATION OF INFORMATION PROVIDED IN AUDIT NO. 09-041-4-4 (DOCUMENT NO. 05834-13)

-On September 30, 2013, pursuant to Section 366.093, Florida Statutes (F.S.), and Rule 25-22.006, Florida Administrative Code (F.A.C.), Florida Power & Light Company (FPL) filed its first request for extension of confidential classification (Request) of information pursuant to Audit No. 09-190-4-1 (Audit) (Document No. 10751-09).
+On September 30, 2013, pursuant to Section 366.093, Florida Statutes (F.S.), and Rule 25-22.006, Florida Administrative Code (F.A.C.), Florida Power & Light Company (FPL) filed its first request for extension of confidential classification (Request) of information provided pursuant to Audit No. 09-041-4-4 (Audit) (Document No. 05834-13).
 This Request was filed in Docket No. 130001-EI.

-FPL's original request for confidential treatment of information provided during the Audit was granted by Order No. PSC-12-0167-CFO-EG, issued April 2, 2012.
-FPL asserts that some of the information that was the subject of Order No. PSC-12-0167-CFO-EG warrants continued treatment as proprietary and confidential business information.
-Accordingly, FPL has submitted the First Request and included its First Revised Exhibits C and D. FPL contends that all of the information designated in Exhibits A and B to its original request remains confidential and those exhibits were not reproduced or attached to its First Request.
-The First Revised Exhibit C has been revised for clarification purposes only and to identify two new affiants, Elizabeth Fuentas and Robert B. Sendler.
-FPL also included First Revised Exhibit D, which contains the affidavits of Gerard J. Yupp, Elizabeth Fuentas, Martin A. Garmendia, and Robert B. Sendler in support of its request.
+FPL's original request for confidential treatment of information provided during the Audit was granted by Order No. PSC-12-0169-CFO-EI, issued April 2, 2012, and included Exhibits A, B, C, and D. FPL asserts that some of the information that was the subject of Order No. PSC-12-0169-CFO-EI warrants continued treatment as proprietary and confidential business information.
+Accordingly, FPL has submitted the Request and included its First Revised Exhibits A, B, C, and D to reduce the number of pages for which confidential treatment is being sought.
+FPL identified in the First Revised Exhibits A, B, and C all of the information in the work papers that warrants continued confidential treatment.
+FPL has included only identifying pages in the First Revised Exhibit B where entire pages of work paper are determined by FPL to be confidential.
+The First Revised Exhibit C contains a table that identifies the specific pages, lines or columns that remain confidential and references the specific statutory bases for confidentiality and the affiants who support the requested classification.
+FPL also included First Revised Exhibit D, which contains the affidavits of Alissa E. Ballot, Antonio Maceo, Gerard J. Yupp, Damaris Rodriguez, Lisa Fuca, and Matt Pawlowski in support of its request.
+FPL contends that the information addressed in these exhibits continues to be proprietary confidential business information within the meaning of Section 366.093(3), F.S.

 Section 366.093(1), F.S., provides that records that the Florida Public Service Commission (Commission) has found to contain proprietary confidential business information shall be kept confidential and shall be exempt from Chapter 119, F.S.
 Section 366.093(3), F.S., defines proprietary confidential business information as information that is intended to be and is treated by the company as private, in that disclosure of the information would cause harm to the company's ratepayers or business operations, and that has not been voluntarily disclosed to the public.
-Section 366.093(3), F.S., provides, in pertinent part, that proprietary confidential business information includes, but is not limited to:
+Section 366.093(3), F.S., provides in pertinent part that proprietary confidential business information includes, but is not limited to: